miladinovic/Contec_EEG_KT88_LSL/README.md

 <br />
 **Montage setup (KT88-2400/3200 only)**<br />

-92 0X (9 defined montages X=1,...,9, the montage can be explored by going to System configuration -> montage ways).
+92 0X (9 defined montages X=1,...,9, the montage can be explored by going to System configuration -> montage ways, see screenshots bellow).
 Changes of default montage always follow the command 91 04 (avg reference).<br />
 <br /><br />

 **Uknown commands**<br />